-The laces you get with these skates aren’t long enough, though.
-Also, the laces weren’t thick as I like.
-But have you seen any beginner figure skate whose laces didn’t need replacement?
+The laces you get with these skates aren’t long enough.
+Also, the laces weren’t as thick as I like.
+But you won’t find many beginner figure skates whose laces won’t need replacement.

 With these laces, you won’t be able to lace your boots all the way up to the last hook.
 But buying longer laces completely solves that problem.
+And decent ice skate laces are a dime a dozen.
 Still, I’d expected better laces at that price point.

-Some Finesse 180 skates have come with faulty hooks.
+Some reviewers said that the Finesse 180 skates came with faulty hooks.
 In some cases, the hooks broke after just a month of light skate use.
-But this hook-quality issue wasn’t widespread.
-Plus, the seller did replace the boots with issues.
+But this hook-quality issue didn’t seem to be widespread.
+Plus, the seller (on Amazon) did replace the boots with issues.

-Sure, you can get substantially cheaper entry-level figure skates.
+Sure, you can get cheaper entry-level figure skates.
 But I doubt they’ll be nearly as comfy, supportive, and cute as the Jackson Ultima Finesse 180.
-I recommend them.

 The Lake Placid Monarch girls’ skates look like regular inline skates on steel rather than wheels.
 This white/pink girl’s skate looks nice, too.
 Your daughter won’t want to miss a public session or an ice skating lesson.

 Unlike many girls’ recreational hockey skates in that price range, these ones offer enough ankle support.
 The hard outer shell that houses an inner soft boot with cushy woven liners deserves the credit here.
 The padding inside is thick enough and keeps young feet warm and comfortable throughout the skating session.